 What about orthopedists or other doctors/hospitals?

-Students are encouraged to watch and participate in non-dance aspects as they are able.
+Yes, students are encouraged to watch and participate as they are able.

-Yes, depending upon a student’s work experience, job availability and the discretion of the Director.
+• Depending upon a student’s work experience, job availability, and the discretion of the School Directors, part-time employment opportunities may be available.
 For available positions, visit nashvilleballet.com/careers.
-For questions regarding employment for PD students at the ballet, email school@nashvilleballet.com or call (615) 297-2966 x910.
+For questions regarding employment for PTD students at the ballet, email school@nashvilleballet.com or call (615) 297-2966 x910.

 Enrollment and Tuition Policy